pfirsich/dgml/docs/engine_integration.md

 * Python: dgml can be imported as a module and used like shown in [play.py](../dgml/play.py).
 * C: [dgmlrt-c](../dgmlrt-c/).
+* Lua: This runtime exists and works, but I have not published it.
+Contact me if you want it.

 ## Introduction